Skip to Content

 3. Make a note

 These could be new sounds you've not experienced before, unpleasant hearing situations in various environments, and maybe how comfortable your hearing aids are and so on.
-The more sounds you can recognise and filter out and the more sounds you identify as bothersome - can ultimately help your audiologist make the right tweaks that will give you a more personalised sound.
+The more sounds you can recognise and filter out, and the more sounds you identify as bothersome, can ultimately help your audiologist make the right tweaks that will give you a more personalised sound.
+Even simple notes like "fridge humming too loud" or "struggled in café yesterday" help us fine-tune your aids perfectly for your life.

 how to adjust to hearing aids